 Step 2: Change Engine Oil

-Once your mower is free of grass, soil and other dirt, change the oil, oil filters, spark plugs and air filters.
+Once your mower is free of grass, soil and other dirt, oil filters, spark plugs and air filters.
+To see if you mower requires an oil change before you store it, check your owner’s manual.
+Certain lawn mower engines are engineered to not require an oil change, but some models will still need one.
 As maintenance schedules vary by model, we recommend that you follow the instructions in your Toro owner’s manual for the care of your mower.

 - Walk-Behind Mowers: Empty the fuel from walk-behind lawn mowers since gasoline can degrade over time.